mspnp/template-building-blocks/templates/buildingBlocks/networkSecurityGroups/README.md

 # networkSecurityGroups

 Use the **networkSecurityGroups** building block template to deploy one or more [Network Security Groups (NSG)][virtual-networks-nsg].
-The one ore more NSGs are then associated to a subnet on an existing [Azure virtual network (VNet)](https://docs.microsoft.com/azure/virtual-network/virtual-networks-overview).
+The one or more NSGs are with a subnet on an existing [Azure virtual network (VNet)](https://docs.microsoft.com/azure/virtual-network/virtual-networks-overview).

 NSGs are deployed independently of the VNet, so this building block template requires a pre-existing resource group and VNet.
 Use the [vnet-n-subnet](https://github.com/mspnp/template-building-blocks/tree/v1.0.0/scenarios/vnet-n-subnet) building block to create these resources if they don't already exist.